DmitriiZheleznikov/mydict/README.md

 This is a simple program with graphical interface to analize English texts and create a dictionary for learning.

-It takes only UTF-8 encoding and following formats: txt, srt (subtitles fro movies) and fb2.
+It takes only UTF-8 encoding and following formats: txt, srt (subtitles for movies) and fb2.

 In the end of work you will get the list of words you don't know in text, sorted by first appearance in text.